-Damage to the right side of the brain may alter a person’s ability to express emotions, which can be misinterpreted as depression.
+Damage to the right side of the brain may alter a person’s ability to express emotions, which can be misinterpreted as low mood or depression.

 Recovery from communication impairment will be different for everyone.
 It can take time to rebuild confidence in socialising and how to make the most of your language skills.

 Remember people can make progress even after many years.
 Keep going!
 One of our group made this motto for anyone with aphasia!